Boston University College of Engineering

 The Boston University College of Engineering (ENG) is the engineering school of Boston University.
 Founded in 1950, it originally started as the New England Aircraft School and was later renamed the College of Engineering in 1963.
 The college offers both undergraduate and graduate degrees in various engineering disciplines, with a wide range of concentrations available.
-The college also offers a study abroad program for its undergraduate students in Grenoble, Madrid, Sydney, Dublin, Auckland, and Singapore.

 Academics

 Every undergraduate student enrolled in the College of Engineering is a Boston University Bachelor of Science degree candidate who upon completion of the four-year program will be awarded.
 In order to graduate, students must complete all of the degree requirements while maintaining a cumulative GPA of at least 2.00.
 Alongside credit requirements, students must also satisfy either the Hub or General Education requirements and the Math, Natural Science and Residency requirements.

 Top 30% of the full-time students from each class year are placed on the Dean’s List of academic honor each semester.